-The Compensation and Nominating Committee currently consists of Robert McCallum, Douglas Penrose and Marjorie Co, all of whom are independent.
-The Compensation and Nominating Committee is responsible for identifying individuals qualified to become new Board members and for recommending to the Board the new director nominees for the next annual meeting of shareholders.
-In selecting appropriate candidates for the Board, the Compensation and Nominating Committee is tasked with determining appropriate Board size, composition and profile of the Board with a view to ensuring a diversity of skills, backgrounds, experiences and expertise.
-The use and maintenance of an "evergreen" list of potential directors, and a skills/experience matrix as a tool to identify any gaps in the competencies most relevant to the Board, assist the Compensation and Nominating Committee in assessing and interviewing potential Board members and reviewing candidates for vacancies on the Board.
-The Committee may also engage a third party service firm to assist with recruitment of candidates for the Board.
-In accordance with the Diversity Policy, while the Company does not support the adoption of quotas, management and the Board will accordance diversity as an element of the overall selection criteria of candidates.
+The Corporate Governance and Nominating Committee currently consists of Marjorie Co, Ana Lopez and Douglas Penrose, all of whom are independent.
+The Corporate Governance and Nominating Committee is responsible for identifying individuals qualified to become new Board members and for recommending to the Board the new director nominees for the next annual meeting of shareholders.
+In selecting appropriate candidates for the Board, the Corporate Governance and Nominating Committee is tasked with determining appropriate Board size, composition and profile of the Board with a view to ensuring a diversity of skills, backgrounds, experiences and expertise.
+The use and maintenance of an "evergreen" list of potential directors, and a skills/experience matrix as a tool to identify any gaps in the competencies most relevant to the Board, assist the Corporate Governance and Nominating Committee in assessing and interviewing potential Board members and reviewing candidates for vacancies on the Board.
+The Committee may also engage a third-party service firm to assist with recruitment of candidates for the Board.
+In accordance with the Diversity Policy, while the Company does not support the adoption of quotas, management and the Board will consider diversity as an element of the overall selection criteria of candidates.
 In addition, the Company will attempt to interview at least one female and/or minority candidate for each opening on the Board.